Faster Space-Efficient STR-IC-LCS Computation: Space-efficient solution (Algorithm ) for STR-IC-LCS problem

-First, our algorithm computes sets of minimal intervals $I_A$ and $I_B$ (similar to the algorithm by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012}).
+First, our algorithm computes the sets of minimal intervals $I_A$ and $I_B$ (similar to the algorithm by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012}).
 Second, compute the tables $F_A$ and $F_B$ for computing LCSs of prefixes, and the tables $F_{A^R}$ and $F_{B^R}$ for computing LCSs of suffixes (similar to the algorithm by Nakatsu et al.~\cite{DBLP:journals/acta/NakatsuKY82}).
 Third, for any pairs of intervals in $I_A$ and $I_B$, compute the length of an LCS of corresponding prefixes/suffixes and obtain a candidate of the length of an STR-IC-LCS.
 As stated above, the first and the second steps are similar to the previous work.
-Here, we describe a way to compute the length of an LCS of prefixes on $F_A$ and $F_B$ in the third step.
-We can also compute the length of an LCS of suffixes on $F_{A^R}$ and $F_{B^R}$ by using a similar way.
+Here, we describe our method to compute the length of an LCS of prefixes on $F_A$ and $F_B$ in the third step.
+We can also compute the length of an LCS of suffixes on $F_{A^R}$ and $F_{B^R}$ \yynote*{modified on comment 14}{ in a similar way. }